Next: Запуск guix publish, Previous: Запуск guix size, Up: Утилиты [Contents][Index]

 maximum depth of the graph.
 In the example below, we visualize only

-and the nodes whose distance to libreoffice
+libreoffice and the nodes whose distance to libreoffice is at

 most 2: